 The pyMLP program includes values for nonhydrogen atoms in the 20 standard amino acids plus HYP (hydroxyproline) and PCA (pyroglutamic acid).
 Other atoms are ignored.
 The potential at each grid point is a sum over the atomic contributions.
 Positive potentials correspond to more lipophilic (more hydrophobic) areas, negative to less lipophilic (more hydrophilic) areas.

 The method specifies how the atomic values propagate through space, with factors based on the distance d from the atom (default fauchere):

 The spacing s of the map grid can be specified in the range 0.1–10.0 Å (default 1.0).
 Decreasing the spacing increases map size and calculation time.

 With color true (default), molecular surfaces for the protein chains containing the specified atoms are generated if they do not already exist and colored by the MLP, and the surface patches for those atoms displayed.
 A separate MLP map is computed for each surface (protein chain), and its value ranges reported in the Log.
 Defaults for the coloring palette-options are

 Different choices of method and/or maxDistance can give very different values, and the range may need to be adjusted.

-With color false, a single MLP map will be calculated based on the specified atoms only, and no surface calculations or coloring will be performed.
+With color false, a single MLP map will be calculated based on the specified atoms (disregarding any nonprotein atoms), and no surface calculations or coloring will be performed.
 This is only useful in combination with map true.